Updated: Mar 30

 Watched a couple of Steven Soderbergh movies tonight to which I love the soundtracks - Ocean’s Eleven and Out Of Sight - both provided by David Holmes.

 You know what I’m going to say by now.
 Virtually all films utilise music in one form or another - either as a score to accompany what happens on screen, or a series of existing tracks by famous artists to create a soundtrack.
-ANY movie with any type of music will benefit from a good quality system - as I’ve mentioned previously, I haven’t yet heard a multi-channel system sound his good with music, even when I had a £4,000+ for a dedicated AV pre/processor.
+ANY movie with any type of music will benefit from a good quality system - as I’ve mentioned previously, I haven’t yet heard a multi-channel system sound this good with music, even when I had a £4,000+ dedicated AV pre/processor.
 It begs the question as to whether a surround system is worth paying out for under a figure of let’s say, £5,000 when a stereo amplifier and a pair of speakers can produce better sound quality.
-Even with the cost of the system I’m using - around £8,000 including the loudspeaker would still be an extremely viable and better quality option.
+Even with the cost of the system I’m using here - around £8,000 including the loudspeaker would still be an extremely viable and better quality option.
 To break £8,000 down into a 5.1 system, the AV receiver is going to be around £2,000, and a 5.1 speaker package around the £5/6,000 mark is going to include a subwoofer of around £1,500/2,000 with the left/right front speakers taking up another £1,500/2,000, a centre speaker of at least £1,000, and rear speakers around the same again. so we’d be comparing a £2,000 AV amplifier against a £2,200 stereo amplifier (with very few licenses to pay in comparison to an AV receiver) and a £2,000 pair of floorstanders against a £6,000 pair of standmount loudspeakers (Including stands).
 I’d say these speakers would ideally need something like the Hegel H190 as a minimum, so let’s include a £3,000 AV receiver for the AV system.
-Two channels vs what is likely to be nine channels in the AV receiver, one/two DACs vs possibly one DAC per channel, or at the very least one DAC per two channels, and you start to see which one will come up favourite.
+Two channels vs what is likely to be nine channels in the AV receiver, one/two DACs vs possibly one DAC per channel, or at the very least one DAC per two channels, and you start to see which one will come up favourite at a component cost level.
 Despite all this, both options will more than likely be based around a single transformer, with a better quality one included in the stereo amplifier.
 There is just no way the multi-channel system can compete from a quality point of view.

 So, time to reveal the loudspeakers I’ve been listening to: